If Cowboys are looking for backup QB, why not Colin Kaepernick?

 I’d like to believe the Cowboys would not be shy in signing him because of his taking a knee during the national anthem.
 They have taken chances on a number of players over the years -- Tank Johnson, Adam Jones, Greg Hardy, Randy Gregory -- when there was a real or perceived distraction that would come with those additions.
 When Kaepernick signs with a team, it will be a story for a few days and then he will proceed as a backup quarterback, a position for which headlines are few and far between.

 If not Kaepernick, who?
-RG3?
+RG III?
 Aaron Murray?
 Zach Mettenberger?
 Austin Davis?
 Thaddeus Lewis?

 None of those names would be as credible as Kaepernick.